luciamartinf/Landmarks_generator/README.md

 * `--output OUTPUT`, `-o OUTPUT`

-     Name of the output .tps/.txt file that will contain all predicted landmarks.
-By default it will take the model's name (*{model_name}_landmarks.txt*)
+     Name of the output directory that will contain the new annotated images.
+By default it will take the input directory name (*annotated_{image_dir}*)

-* `-d [dots, numbers]`, `--design [dots, numbers]`
+* `-d [dots, numbers]`, `--design [dots, numbers]` Choose design to plot the coordinates:

-     - Default is `none` and no images will be generated.
      - `dots` will use red dots.
-Better aesthetics for publications
+Better aesthetics for publications.
+Default
      - `numbers` will use color numbers.
 Useful for checking order of the coordinates

 ### `delete_specimens.py`

+Sometimes we need to remove some specimens from the tps file.
+Maybe because the automatically annotated landmarks are not accurate or because we don't want to consider this specimens for further analysis.
+This script will help you create a new _.tps_ file without the specified individuals.

+**Arguments:**

+* `-i FILE`, `--input FILE`

+     Reference _.tps_/_.txt_ file.
+Required

+* `-l FILE`, `--list FILE`

+     _.txt_ file that contains list of speciments to delete.
+Each item should be in a separate line.
+Required

+* `-o OUTPUT`, `--output OUTPUT`

+      Name of the output _.tps_ file.
+Recommended extensions are _.tps_ or _.txt_.
+Default is _clean_{input}.tps_

 ### `measure_error.py`

+Predict test landmarks using the model and evaluate its performance by calculating the error.
+The measured error is included on the standard output.

+**Arguments:**

+* `-f FILE`, `--file FILE`

+     Reference _.tps_/_.xml_ file that contains landmarks.
+Required

+* `-i DIR`, `--image_dir DIR`

+      Input directory containing the reference images.
+Required

+* `-m FILE`, `--model_name FILE`

+     _.dat_ file path of the  model.
+Required

+* `-o OUTPUT`, `--output OUTPUT`

+     Name of the output .tps/.txt file that will contain all predicted landmarks.
+By default it will take the model's name (*{model_name}_landmarks.txt*)

 ### _trial phase_`reorganize_coor.py`